Fleece Wear Guide

 Every fiber counts

-Each thread is formed by twisting together several tens of fibers.
-Thread thickness is represented in deniers (d), and the long fibers that make it up are known as filaments (f).
-For example, a 75d/36f thread means "a thread with a thickness of 75 deniers made from 36 filaments."
-This is a common type of thread that is often used in synthetic T-shirts.
+Each yarn is formed by twisting together several tens of fibers.
+Yarn thickness is represented in deniers (d), and the long fibers that make it up are known as filaments (f).
+For example, a 75d/36f yarn means "a yarn with a thickness of 75 deniers made from 36 filaments."
+This is a common type of yarn that is often used in synthetic T-shirts.

-Montbell's CHAMEECE is made with 75d/144f threads.
-The thickness of the thread is the same, however by using 144 ultra-thin filaments in each thread the resulting material is more supple and traps more air in between the filaments, making it a better insulator.
+Montbell's CHAMEECE is made with a 75d/144f yarn.
+The thickness of the yarn is the same, however by using 144 ultra-thin filaments in each yarn the resulting material is more supple and traps more air in between the filaments, making it a better insulator.